Dallas County, Arkansas: Government

+Politics

 Prior to 2004, this county was considered an "ancestral" Democratic county, where Democrats won every presidential race with exceptions for the 1968 campaign of George Wallace and the 1972 and 1984 landslides of Richard Nixon and Ronald Reagan, respectively.
 Former Governor Bill Clinton won this county twice in his presidential runs: 1992 and 1996.
 Al Gore won this county in 2000, the most recent Democrat to do so.